adamheins/adamheins.com/README.md

 # Personal Website
 This is the source code for my [personal website](https://adamheins.com).
 This website is home to my blog, project portfolio, and resume.
-The website includes a custom content management system for creating and editing blog posts.

 ## Build and Run
 Node.js, npm and mongoDB are required to run the website locally.
 After cloning